For the Cookies:

 The thinner you make the cookies, the crispier they will be.
 You may need to adjust your cooking time depending on the thickness of the dough.

 You can make the frosting as thick or thin as you would like.
-I usually like to make mine a little bit thinner so that I can just dip the cookies in the frosting instead of having to pipe it on.
 If you want to pipe it on, just add less milk or add more powdered sugar until you reach the desired consistency.